 7 Version control with Git and GitHub

 This reading is meant as a primer to the workshop.
-It will introduce you to the concepts of version control, Git, and GitHub which are central concepts of the workshop and to working with files on GitHub in general.
+It will introduce you to the concepts of version control, Git, and GitHub which are central concepts of the workshop.

-But version control is also useful when you are working mostly alone on a project, since we humans tend to forget things.
-For instance, you might wonder why you made a certain change or what the file looked like at a certain point in time by going back to that version.
+But version control is also useful when you are working mostly alone on a project, as we humans tend to forget things.
+For instance, you may wonder why you made a certain change or want to revert back to an earlier version of your file.
+Version control can help you with this by enabling you to see what was changed in your file and when (called the “history” of your file) and to view earlier versions of your files.

-This “informal” form of version control isn’t ideal because it involves multiple copies of the same file.
-It makes it difficult to keep track of specific changes and find the right version of the files.
-Having multiple versions of the same file as different names, as in the image, really highlights the need for version control and that it is hard to manually track file changes.
+This “informal” way to do version control isn’t ideal because it involves multiple copies of the same file; it makes it difficult to keep track of specific changes and find the right version of the files.
+Having multiple versions of the same file with slight modifications under different names, as in the image above, really highlights that it is hard to manually track file changes and that there is a need for more formal version control.

 With Git you can create snapshots of file changes, known as commits.
 Each commit captures: